greiter18/War/README.md

 ### Remaining Cards
 The remaining cards for both players are on display in the middle of the application.
 This number will change each round based on who won that round.

 ## Technologies

-War was created using React.js, HTML, CSS in the frontend, Express.js and Mongoose for the backend and utilizes a MongoDB database.
+MERN stack(MongoDB, Express.js, React, Node.js)

+## Trade Offs

 ## Coming Soon

-Implementation of a function that automatically speeds up the playing time of the game.
+1.Implementation of a function that automatically speeds up the playing time of the game.
 This would allow users to see who won the game at a much quicker time.
+2.Implement more style to cards, Right now each card is black.
+Would like to split them between red and black, similiar to an actual card deck.
+3.When players draw the same card I would want to create a side deck to show that 3 additional cards were drawn out.

+## Obstacles

+By using react to create this application I had to keep in mind of how to change the state in order to cause the rerenders.
+In order to do this, I had to create extra state variables and constantly set them.